Wellow Abbey

 The last abbot was Robert Whitgift, uncle of John Whitgift.
 The Abbey was dissolved in 1536, and he was given a pension.

 The abbey was built on a hill, and its grounds covered around ten acres, surrounded by a wall and ditch.
 Buildings included a grange for the abbot and a kitchen, which was built above a spring that also supplied water to a mill at the base of the hill.
-At dissolution, its possessions included more than seven hundred acres of land.
+At the Dissolution of the Monasteries its possessions included more than seven hundred acres of land.